domshyra-s-playground/containersDemo/README.md

 for dev you'll need to set up a `dev-cert` for the api to enable https.

-navigate to the Api folder and run the following commands
+navigate to the Api folder and run the following commands. `cd Api`

+You'll want to pick a password for `your_cert_password` and use it for all three commands.

-`dotnet dev-certs https -ep $env:USERPROFILE\.aspnet\https\api.pfx -p your_cert_password` `dotnet dev-certs https --trust`
+`dotnet dev-certs https -ep $env:USERPROFILE\.aspnet\https\api.pfx -p your_cert_password`

+`dotnet dev-certs https --trust` unless it's already trusted on your machine.

 `dotnet user-secrets -p api.csproj set "Kestrel:Certificates:Development:Password" "your_cert_password"`

 add `your_cert_password` to the env file.

+Navigate back to the root directory. `cd ..`

 Run docker desktop, or however you get the docker daemon running.

-run `docker compose -f docker-compose.debug.yml --env-file .env build` to build the containers, then run `docker compose -f docker-compose.debug.yml up` to start the containers.
+run the following commmand `docker compose -f docker-compose.debug.yml --env-file .env build` to build the containers, then run `docker compose -f docker-compose.debug.yml up` to start the containers.